speardragon/speardragon.github.io/_posts/System/System Programming_2/2022-05-13-[System Programming] 9-3장. 시스템 부팅.md

   - **A session can have a single controlling terminal**.
     - Controlling terminal is usually **the terminal device**.
     - /dev/tty
-  - A session may have a single foreground process group and one or more background process groups.
+  - **A session** may have a single foreground process group and one or more background process groups.
-  - The session leader that established the connection to the controlling terminal is called **controlling process**.
+  - **The session leader** that established the connection to the controlling terminal is called **controlling process**.
-  - **interrupt or quit signal** are sent to all processes in the foreground process group.
+  - **interrupt or quit signal** are **sent to all processes** in the foreground process group.
-  - **hang-up signal** is sent to the controlling process
+  - hang-up signal is sent to the controlling process

 - Process groups and sessions showing controlling terminal
+  - 여러 개의 process group이 하나의 controlling terminal과 연결 되어 있다.

 ![image](https://user-images.githubusercontent.com/79521972/168196311-ba1e3f29-57eb-4919-a50c-fb9ac5f373fe.png)